 - Four 1-ounce grade-A or -B duck foie gras medallions

-- 1. In a saucepan, combine the Madeira, shallot, thyme, and bay leaf.
-Bring to a gentle simmer and cook until the wine is reduced to a light syrup coating the shallots.
-(The wine may flame briefly but will go out just as quickly.
+- In a saucepan, bring the Madeira, shallot, thyme, and bay leaf to a gentle simmer and cook until the wine is reduced to a light syrup coating the shallots.
+The wine may flame briefly but will go out just as quickly.

-- 2. Pour the stock into the wine reduction and simmer until reduced by half.
-Skim off any impurities that rise to the surface.
-If the sauce is not thick enough to nap the meat, whisk the arrowroot mixture into the sauce and bring to a full boil to thicken.
-Lower heat and whisk in the butter.
+- Carefully pour the stock into the wine reduction and gently simmer until reduced by half.
+Skim any impurities that rise to the surface.
+(If the sauce isn’t thick enough to nap the meat, whisk the arrowroot mixture into the sauce and bring to a full boil to thicken.)
+Reduce the heat to low and whisk in the butter.
 Season with the 3/4 teaspoon salt, the pepper, and vinegar.
 Slice the truffle paper-thin with a truffle slicer, mandoline, or very sharp knife and add to the sauce.
-Set aside and keep warm in a double boiler over hot water for up to 1 hour.
+Set aside and keep warm, preferably in a double boiler over hot water, for up to 1 hour.
 (You may need to adjust the consistency with a bit of water if the sauce thickens.)

-- 3. Meanwhile, pat the beef medallions dry with paper towels and season one side of the meat with salt and pepper.
+- Meanwhile, pat the beef medallions dry with paper towels and season one side of the meat with salt and pepper.
 Heat a heavy skillet over low heat.
-Add the oil to the pan, increase the heat to high, and place the meat, seasoned-side down, in the pan.
-Saute until the steaks are a rich burnished brown on the bottom, about 4 minutes.
+Add the oil to the pan, increase the heat to medium-high, and place the meat, seasoned-side down, in the pan.
+Sauté until the steaks are a rich, burnished brown on the bottom, about 4 minutes.
 Season the remaining side with salt and pepper to taste, turn, reduce the heat slightly, and brown the other side, 3 to 4 minutes.
 Brown the sides of the medallions by standing them on their sides.
-Transfer the meat to a plate while you sear the foie gras.
+Transfer the meat to a plate.

-- 4. Wipe out the skillet and heat it over high heat.
+- Wipe out the skillet and return it to medium-high heat.
 Season the foie gras medallions with salt and pepper to taste.
-Add the medallions to the pan and cook for 1 to 2 minutes, or until a deep brown on the bottom.
+Add the foie gras medallions to the skillet and cook for 1 to 2 minutes, or until a deep brown on the bottom.
 Drain off any excess fat.
 Turn the foie gras with a metal spatula and cook for 30 seconds to 1 minute, or until the foie gras softens but still has some resilience.
 Transfer to paper towels to drain.

-- 5. To serve, remove any strings from the medallions and place the medallions on warmed plates or a platter.
-Top with the foie gras and nap with the sauce, making sure that a couple of slices of truffles rest on each serving of foie gras.
+- To serve, remove any strings from the beef medallions.
+Place the beef on warmed plates or a platter.
+Top with the foie gras and nap with the sauce, making sure that a couple slices of truffles rest on each serving of foie gras.
 Serve immediately.